 The interpretation of above income tax slabs is explained in our article Understanding Income Tax Slabs.

-- Note: Tax slabs , education cess keep on changing from one year to year.
-These are announced in budget b y the Finance Minister every year .
-Our article Income Tax rates Since AY 1992-1993 shows the slabs and education cess from AY 1992-93 to AY 2012-13.
+- Note: Tax slabs, education cess keep on changing from one year to year.
+These are announced in the budget by the Finance Minister every year.
+Our article Income Tax rates Since AY 1992-1993 shows the slabs and education cess from AY 1992-93

-Let’s take case of Mr. T Mehta , who is resident individual less than 60 years of age.
-He has annual income of Rs 7,00,000 and if he invests Rs 1,00,000 in section 80C, his taxable income is reduced to Rs 6,00,000.
+Let’s take the example of Tarak Mehta , who is resident individual less than 60 years of age.
+He has an annual income of Rs 8,00,000 and if he invests Rs 1,50,000 in section 80C, his taxable income is reduced to Rs 6,50,000.
 So As per the current tax laws, his saving will be Rs.
 20,000 or (20,600 with education cess) if he takes benefit of section 80C provision.

 Investments claimed while filing the income tax return as shown in picture below from our article Filling ITR-1